 Archive for the ‘News’ Category

-The 2014 Forsyth County Republican Party Precinct Meetings and County Convention are just a few weeks away.
+The 2014 Forsyth County Republican Party Precinct Meetings and County Convention have been rescheduled for Saturday, March 22, 2014.
 If you are a registered Republican, please join us!

 Where: Forsyth Tech – West Campus, 1300 Bolton St, Winston-Salem, NC

 8:00 – 9:00 – Registration

 10:30 – 12:30 – County Convention